Guide for landlords

 The Furniture and Furnishings (Fire Safety Regulations 1988), (as amended in 1989) sets levels of fire resistance on domestic upholstered furniture, furnishings and other products containing upholstery.
 The regulations do not apply to furniture made before 1950 or the re-upholstery of furniture made before 1950.
 Any furniture included in the property made since 1950 must meet the fire resistance requirements.
 If any furnishings since this date do not have a fire label visible, non compliance must be assumed and the item must be removed before the property is let.

 Any managed property is expected to comply with all the rules/regulations applicable at the time and advice on Rules, Regulations and legal requirements in connection with letting a property can be given prior to marketing.

 This legislation is designed to identify risks and reduce the number of accidents in the home.
 There are 29 potential hazards to be checked and the risk assessment should be carried out on all properties offered to let.
 Any serious hazards such as non-toughened glazing indoors should be addressed prior to commencing a tenancy.
 Special care should also be taken with regards to steep steps, fish ponds etc. when letting properties to tenants with young children.

-If you have any questions regarding any of the above, please get in touch with Whitton & Laing’s lettings team in the Exeter office.
+If you have any questions regarding any of the above, please get in touch with Whitton & Laing’s lettings teams in either the Exeter or Exmouth office.